g4m817/llm-attention-head-instability/README.md

 # Inter-Head Instability: Disagreement Among Attention Heads

-> DISCLAIMER: I am not an ML engineer, and I have no academic or formal background in machine learning.
-I’m a security engineer who noticed this signal while tinkering as a side project.
-I may be completely wrong.
-This repo is my attempt to document the observation in a digestible form so that others — especially academics — can validate, refine, or discard it.
-The more I explore it, the more I think it could simply be a re-expression of the distraction effect (see Hung et al. 2024), observed here through standard deviation of inter-head attention on system tokens.
-The repo is still under construction as I run further experiments (slowly, on consumer hardware).
+> DISCLAIMER: This is exploratory work.
+I am not an ML engineer — I’m a security engineer who noticed this signal while tinkering with prompt injection defenses.
+These experiments may be wrong or incomplete, but I wanted to document them so others — especially researchers — can validate, refine, or discard.

 This repo contains exploratory experiments showing that **attention heads often disagree when faced with adversarial input**, and that this is a useful signal of prompt injection attempts.
 Although, more research needs to be conducted to determine if its useful across datasets / instructions and model families.
 Even if it turns out to not be a useful detection mechanism for prompt injection, it may at least provide some insight into why models attention drifts towards adversarial input during generation.

 ---

 ## 1. Overview
-Recent work on attention interpretability has described a distraction effect, see: [Attention Tracker: Detecting Prompt Injection Attacks in LLMs (Hung, Ko, Rawat, Chung, Hsu, and Chen, 2024)](https://arxiv.org/html/2411.00348v1), which showed attention drifting from system tokens to adversarial ones.
-This may be viewed as an extension of that view, highlighting a different signal — inter-head instability.
-Instead of drifting together, attention heads often disagree: some cling to the system prompt, others ignore it, fracturing the model’s internal consensus.
-This _may_ lead to the distraction effect, but more research is required.
+Recent work on attention interpretability has described the distraction effect ([Attention Tracker: Detecting Prompt Injection Attacks in LLMs (Hung, Ko, Rawat, Chung, Hsu, and Chen, 2024)](https://arxiv.org/html/2411.00348v1)), where certain attention heads shift from system tokens toward injected tokens.
+This repo explores what may be a complementary signal: inter-head instability.
+Instead of drifting together, attention heads often disagree — some cling to the system prompt, others wander.
+This disagreement shows up as increased variance across heads within specific decoding windows.
+It may represent an early or system-level footprint of the distraction effect, though the relationship is not yet clear.

-This disagreement may just be an interpretability curiosity, but it shows up consistently in the right decoding windows across system prompts and datasets, so far at least.
-By measuring variance across heads in their focus on system tokens, this suggests it may be possible to flag when the model is being pushed off-course, early.
+This disagreement might be nothing more than an interpretability curiosity — but so far it appears consistently in specific decoding windows across system prompts and datasets.
+Measuring variance across heads in their focus on system tokens may provide a way to flag early signs of the model being pushed off-course, though more experiments are needed to know if this signal generalizes or is robust enough for detection.

-Of course, there are outliers.
-Some benign prompts confuse the model’s heads, and some adversarial prompts slip through without disagreement.
-That’s expected — we’re not explaining why heads agree or disagree (that remains a black box), only observing that divergence correlates with adversarial prompting.
+There are, of course, outliers.
+Some benign prompts confuse the model’s heads, and some adversarial prompts slip through without measurable disagreement.
+This is expected — the mechanism of why heads agree or disagree remains a black box.
+At this stage, all I can say is that inter-head divergence correlates with adversarial prompting, but it is not a perfect discriminator.

 ---

 ## 2. Method
 - **Metric:** Std dev across heads of attention to system tokens, per layer/step.
-- **Why the chosen step windows:** Different models *appear* to reach instability at different windows before ultimately converging, these windows appear to be different per model.
+- **Why the chosen step windows:** Different models *appear* to reach instability at different windows before ultimately stabalizing, these windows appear to be different per model.
 - **Windows:**
   - Nous-Capybara-7B → steps **1–3**.
   - Mistral-7B → steps **11–40**.